Updated on February 27th, 2019 by Josh Arnold

 Competitive Advantages & Recession Performance

 In addition, Coca-Cola has an unparalleled distribution network.
 It has the largest beverage distribution system in the world.
-Of the roughly 59 billion beverages consumed around the world every day, more than 1.9 billion come from Coca-Cola.
+Of the roughly 60 billion beverages consumed around the world every day, about 2 billion come from Coca-Cola.

-These qualities allow Coca-Cola to remain highly profitable, even during recessions.
+These advantages allow Coca-Cola to remain highly profitable, even during recessions.
 The company held up very well during the Great Recession:

 - 2007 earnings-per-share of $1.29